-- 1. Click Configuration, QoS, Port DSCP - 2.
-Evoke to enable or disable the Ingress Translate and Scroll the Classify Parameter configuration - 3.
+- 1. Click Configuration, QoS and Port DSCP. - 2.
+Evoke to enable or disable the Ingress Translate and Scroll the Classify parameter. - 3.
 Scroll to select Egress Rewrite parameters - 4.
-Click the save to save the setting - 5.
+Click the apply to save the setting - 5.
 If you want to cancel the setting then you need to click the Reset button.
 It will revert to previously saved values